 A fairly new hotel right by the old town on Phuket Road, just round the corner from Thalang Road, restored old shophouse, with all white exterior (thus the name).
 Only 17 rooms, and good price too.

-• Casa Blanca Boutique Hotel - Rates and Reservations
+• Casa Blanca Boutique Hotel - Reviews, Rates and Reservations

 The Memory at On On Hotel

-Way back in 199, when I first arrived in Phuket, I stayed 1 night at the old On On Hotel.
+Way back in 1999, when I first arrived in Phuket, I stayed 1 night at the old On On Hotel.
 It was built about 100 years ago.
 I think the beds were maybe 100 years old.
 The floor shook whenever someone walked past outside the room.
 It was the hotel used for filming 'The Beach' movie.
 A great backpacker hangout with a little cafe too.
 Renovations started a few years ago and it re-opened in 2013 as "The Memory at On On Hotel" with suites and nice rooms.
 Still has dorms and a nice aircon cafe.

-• The Memory at On On Hotel - Rates and Reservations
+• The Memory at On On Hotel - Reviews, Rates and Reservations

 Newly opened in 2010, Chinotel is on Ranong Road right next to the central market.
 Rates only 600 - 800 Baht per night with aircon, TV and you're right in the old town.